hrmneffdii/DVD-V4-Solutions/README.md

 ### 2. Naive Receiver

-On this topic, we work with flashloan, delegatecall and EIP-712 as well.
+In this topic, we work with flashloan, delegatecall and EIP-712 as well.
 In this case, the aims of the chalengge is moving all funds into recovery address and spending player funds.
 If we are not working with delegatecall, it is difficult to imagine how we would have difficult with it.
 Also, EIP-712 has it's own difficulty.
 In short, i have a scenario that :
 - make 10 flashloans to spend player funds
 - make one transaction to move all of funds to the recovery address
 - keep all commands with the encode function with ABI